Ruchithrt/Detection-of-synchronization-between-stereo-frames/README.md

 depend on the design and implementation of the algorithm.
 ![Team02](https://github.com/Ruchithrt/Detection-of-synchronization-between-stereo-frames/assets/83587252/837c6daf-e072-4ee3-8f40-89d7fa615f08)

-he proposed method has been implemented on Jetson AGX orin developer kit developed by Nvidia.
+The proposed method has been implemented on Jetson AGX orin developer kit developed by Nvidia.
 By utilizing the Jetson AGX Orin developer kit, the proposed method can harness the hardware acceleration capabilities of the platform to significantly improve its performance.
 The powerful GPUs and CPUs on the Orin SoC enable efficient parallel